matthewjackswann/SphincsPlus-FaultInjection/README.md

 - Stop the oracle thread.
 This prints the number of time it signed and faultily signed a message
 - Print the smallest number of times each block in the smallest signature were hashed.
 - Print the smallest signature.
 If a block was hashed $0$ times then it should correspond with the debug secret key output at the start of the program

+### forgeMessageSignature

+The program will then try and create a new hypertree, such that it can be signed using the smallest signature.
+It re-generates key pairs as non-random variants of SPHINCS+ will consistently fail to verify.

+Once a hypertree is found such that it's nodes public key is strictly greater than the minimum number of hashes in each block of the smallest signature, it can be grafted onto an already valid signature.

+This is returned and tested to ensure the provided message and generated signature, verify using the public key of the oracle.